okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/java/integrationsteps.md

 2. `Authenticators` = List of [authenticators](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/client/Authenticator.java) to be verified (in this case, there is only the email authenticator).

-> **Note:** Authenticators are the factor credentials, owned or controlled by the user that can be verified during authentication.
+> **Note:** Authenticators are the factor credentials that are owned or controlled by the user.
+These are verified during authentication.

 After receiving the `AWAITING_AUTHENTICATOR_SELECTION` status and the list of authenticators to be verified, provide the user with a form to select the authenticator to verify.
-In the following example, there is only one email authenticator:
+In the following example, the email address is the only authenticator:

 <div class="common-image-format">